Honors and AP

 - A Micmac Indian Replies to the French

 Part III: Gathering Evidence

-For each of the statements listed below (each is a key concept that will be assessed in our course and on the AP Exam, and relates to the broad historical themes listed above), gather supporting evidence.
+For each statement, gather supporting evidence.
 In other words, what examples and evidence can you find in your reading of Chapters 1 and 2 and the additional resources provided to prove these statements are true?
 You will be using, presenting and being assessed on the information you gather in the first weeks of class.
-Use a bulleted format and cite your information.
-(How to cite)

 - Before the arrival of Europeans, native populations in North America developed a wide variety of social, political and economic structures based in part on interactions with the environment and each other.

 - European overseas expansion resulted in the Columbian Exchange, a series of interactions and adaptations among societies across the Atlantic.

 - Contacts among American Indians, Africans and Europeans challenged the worldviews of each group.

 - Differences in imperial goals, cultures and the North American environments that different empires confronted led Europeans to develop diverse patterns of colonization.